 The Sticky Truth About Hair Gummies

 Walk down any supplement aisle, and you’ll see them: glossy, colorful gummies promising fuller, healthier hair.
-They’ve skyrocketed in popularity, offering a sweet escape from pills and powders.
+They’ve surged in popularity, offering a sweet escape from pills and powders.
 But as a formulator, when I see a hair growth gummy, I don't just see a tasty trend.
 I see one of the toughest puzzles in our industry.

 The Gummy's Hidden Hostile Environment

 To get that perfect chew, a gummy base must be cooked.
-This means high heat, added acids for shelf-life, and inherent moisture.
+That means high heat, added acids for shelf-life, and inherent moisture.
 It's a triple threat that creates what we call a hostile processing environment for delicate actives.

 • Post-cooling infusion: Adding fragile ingredients after the hot gel has cooled to a safe, precise temperature.